JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 On this page, you will find all the EPs, and each entry includes a link to the online source code and a link to the [IntelliJ Platform Explorer](https://jb.gg/ipe), which helps you find examples of this EP in other plugins.
-Additionally, dedicated Extension Point Lists specific to IDEs are available under _Part VIII — Product Specific_.
+Additionally, dedicated Extension Point Lists specific to IDEs are available under _Product Specific_.

 ### 1.2 Use Autocompletion Information